wordnet/wordnet/README.md

 * `inflect`: given a word and a number, it returns the inflected version of the word (`połączenie`, `2` → `połączenia`).
 It’s not a universal solution that handles Polish language—all words and their versions have to be specified manually.
 * `toRelationName`: given a relation object and direction of the relation (`incoming` or `outgoing`), the filter chooses between `relation.name`/ `relation.reverse_name` and provides fallback if the name isn’t defined.

+## Notes on Wordnetloom-like representation

+The graph representation of senses and synset relations is available by clicking on the "Show sense graph" link.

+Visualization shows all available connections between senses and synsets visible.

+It's possible to expand relations by clicking on them.

+The visualization uses Neo4J database to generate list of relations through an API.

+The renderring is done using [VivaGraphJS](anvaka/VivaGraphJS) library and an [SVG](https://pl.wikipedia.org/wiki/Scalable_Vector_Graphics) engine.

+The logic for renderring graph is available in file `app/assets/javascripts/directives/ng-graph.coffee`.

+The logic for generating list of relations is implemented in `app/models/graph_query.rb`.

 ## Deployment

 Application is supposed to be run on at least 3 servers: